 Increased Client Advice

-Changes in tax codes recently passed by the Republican Party means that new and current accountants will have to offer sufficient advice to clients on what they should expect or what the new laws in taxes mean to them.
+Changes in tax codes recently passed by the Republican Party means that new and current accountants specializing in taxation will have to offer sufficient advice to clients on what they should expect or what the new laws in taxes mean to them.
 In the aftermath of the Republicans passing the tax bill last month, news and some publications circulated about how accountants – both current and new to the profession – will benefit from a bill that ended up failing to keep up with the GOP’s promise to make changes in tax code.

 Apparently, the Republican tax plan is seen as some form of headache to many professions.
 The law passed by Republicans requires potential and current accountants to give all information to their clients on what the new laws really mean.
 As an accountant, you will have to use your knowledge to explain the financial implication of the tax reform.
 This will mean that you will get more clients.